verrazzano/docs/content/en/docs/setup/backup/restore.md

       endpoint: mytenancy.compat.objectstorage.us-phoenix-1.oraclecloud.com
 ```

-The rancher operator rancher-backup scales down the rancher deployment during restore, and scales it back up once the restore completes.
+The Rancher operator rancher-backup scales down the Rancher deployment during restore, and scales it back up once the restore completes.

 The resources are restored in this order: